Skip to main content

 • encouraging more platforms to sign up to the code.

-Reporting or making a complaint about online misinformation
+Reporting or making a complaint about disinformation and misinformation

-If you come across something online that you think is misinformation, you can report it directly to the platform.
+If you come across something online that you think is disinformation or misinformation, you can report it directly to the platform.
 Click on the name of the platform below to see the relevant page:

-If you believe that a signatory to the Australian Code of Practice on Disinformation and Misinformation has materially breached its obligations under the code, you may lodge a complaint online with DIGI, the code administrator.
+If you believe that a signatory to the code has materially breached its obligations under the code, you may lodge a complaint online with DIGI, the code administrator.

 DIGI will not accept or resolve complaints about individual items of content or individual content moderation decisions.
-Complaints about individual matters should be directed to the signatory via platform reporting tools.
+Complaints about individual matters should be directed to the platform via its reporting tools.

-Please note, complaints about online misinformation cannot be made to the ACMA.
+Please note, complaints about disinformation and misinformation cannot be made to the ACMA.
 The ACMA has no power to action your complaint or enforce compliance with the code.

 Next up: Online misinformation and news quality in Australia: Position paper to guide code development